nrkno/best-practice/iOS.md

 1. Confluence is used for general documentation
 1. HeaderDoc can be used for classes, structs, methods
-1. Code should be self documentating and self explainatory as much as possible
+1. Code should be self documenting and self explainatory as much as possible
   * If it is: Don't write comments for such code
   * If it isn't: Write comments for exceptional and complex code
 1. Readability trumps coolness